MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 Enterprise plan customers have a choice in where data is stored between the US East region, or our primary West Europe region.

 Check our [terms and conditions](https://www.myget.org/policies/terms) to learn more about Security, privacy, and Customer Data.

+## Can I change my MyGet username?

+Your MyGet username is a critical data point in our systems, and we do not support changing your username at this point.

+If you really feel strong about it, you can create a new account using the desired username, and transfer your feeds over by inviting the new account as new feed owner.

+**Before doing so**, please note you should verify your new account has the proper subscription level to support the private feeds and quota of your current account.

+More information about adding a feed owner can be found in this MyGet Documentation article: http://docs.myget.org/docs/reference/security#Adding_a_new_feed_owner